2018 Sukma Games: Sports

 On 12 December 2017, sports minister Khairy Jamaluddin announced that weightlifting, sepaktakraw and taekwondo have been dropped from the list of 19 core sports as well as the games' sports list due to decline in performances, doping issues as well as power struggles within the associations, leaves only 16 core sports for the 2018 edition.
 This decision however had drawn dissatisfaction from several sports council across the country including Sarawak and the Federal Territory.
 On 8 February 2018 after a discussion with the sports associations involved in the issue, Ahmad Shapawi announced during an organising committee meeting that weightlifting, sepaktakraw and taekwondo were reinstated as the games events but only as elective sports.
-At the same time, a total of 29 sports were confirmed as part of the games programme.
+At the same time, a total of 29 sports (with 36 disciplines) were confirmed as part of the games programme.